DeFliTeam/Prometheus-Grafana/README.md

 ```bash
 ./node_exporter
 ```
-To test the netrics are being populated
+To test the metrics are being populated

 ```bash
 curl http://localhost:8080/data